rightjs/rightjs-docs/docs/README.md

 that has the same name as the page it belongs to.
 For example the `browsers` partial on the `/browsers` page is in the file called `com/browsers/_browsers.html.erb`

+## RightJS Core API

+The RightJS Core api-documentation is situated inside of the `en/docs/` directories and repeat the packages/files structure of the core source code.

 ## Formatting